 Daniel Larin is a criminal lawyer specializing in DUI or Drunk Driving defense and Criminal Defense.
 He also also a specilaist in Driver License Restoration in Michigan.
 He appears in courts throughout the State of Michigan.
-He has represented clients hundreds of drunk driving cases ranging from first offenders and Zero Tolerance to OWI Causing Death or Serious Injury.
+He has represented clients in hundreds of drunk driving cases ranging from first offenders and Zero Tolerance to OWI Causing Death or Serious Injury.
 Additionally, he has represented hundreds of clients seeking restoration of driving privileges before the Secretary of State and in Circuit Court.
 He attributes his high success rate to preparation and a thorough knowledge of the laws, administrative rules and procedures.
 He is highly regarded by his fellow lawyers and judges.

 Daniel has been educating other attorneys, judges and the public through his writings and lectures.
 He is an author and editor of the Michigan Drunk Driving Law and Practice handbook that is published by the Michigan Institute of Continuing Legal Education (ICLE) in conjunction with the Michigan Bar and the University of Michigan Press.
 In addition he is also an author of the Michigan Basic Practice Manual, also from the ICLE, where he contributed the chapter called “Traffic”.
 Recently he contributed the chapter "Driver's License Sanctions" to the ICLE's Collateral Consequences of a Criminal Conviction book.
 He is a frequent lecturer for the Institute of Continuing Legal Education, local bar associations and the State Bar of Michigan where he speaks on topics related to DUI defense, license restoration and traffic crimes.